 Other non-obvious problems with clamps

 Another downside of using hanging boot clips is that they require users to clip and unclip their boots with every use.
 This takes time and care.
-Some hanging boot clips users complain that an accidental bump of one boot causes all of their boots come dislodged and fall to the floor.
+Some hanging boot clips users complain that an accidental bump of one boot causes all of their boots to become dislodged and fall to the floor.

 Boot clip storage systems hang boots vertically.
 This is not an efficient use of space.
 It leads to wasted space above or below the boots themselves.
 Even if you have tons of closet space, your boot storage system should provide an easy way to add to your boot collection without limiting your wardrobe options.